Value Cards: An Educational Toolkit for Teaching Social Impacts of Machine Learning through Deliberation: Discussion

 First, in this work, we utilized a top-down approach to create the Persona Cards, specifically designating four different stakeholders and their competing values, based on the stakeholder mapping offered in \cite{narayanan2018translation}.
 We are aware that this practice might create abstractions and even ``objectified assumputions'' about the diverse social values involved in the recidivism prediction system \cite{costanza2020design}.
 We consider this top-down approach as a necessary starting point to generate productive discussion within a rather homogeneous student body.
 Future work is needed to explore bottom-up approaches in creating the Persona Cards via real-world community engagement.
 For example, we can borrow the ``create your own'' cards practice from the design of the Envisioning Cards \cite{friedman2012envisioning} and ask our participants to design and generate their own Persona Cards.

-Second, it is also important to note that deliberation is just one way of collective decision making.
+Second, it is also important to note that deliberation is just one mode of collective decision making.
 Past scholarship has offered important critiques to both the concept of deliberation and its practices (e.g., \cite{fraser_rethinking_1992}).
 In this work, we used the deliberation process primarily as a way to foreground the \textit{social} aspects of seemingly neutral technical process of adjusting system criteria in algorithm design.
 Future work is needed to explore alternative methods.
 For example, Mouffe's theories of agnostic pluralism \cite{mouffe1999deliberative} remind us of the importance of contentious expression as an alternative and complement to rational deliberation.

 Third, in this work, we evaluated the initial effectiveness of our approach via a classroom activity.
-Future work is needed to explore the use of the Value Cards in other educational settings, for example, to complement the existing technical training for ML practitioners in both the public and private sectors.
+Future work is needed to explore the utility of the Value Cards in other educational settings, for example, in large cross institutional study, or to complement the existing technical training for ML practitioners in both the public and private sectors.
 In addition, we can also explore the use of the Value Cards toolkit in real-world community engagement around algorithmic decision making systems (e.g., in community workshops), with lay people-oriented design of the Model Cards and Checklist Cards.

 Fourth, similarly, in this work, our case study explored the design and use of the Value Cards in the context of recidivism prediction algorithm.
 Future research is needed to replicate and validate our methods and findings in other decision-making contexts.